-- The individual departments shall be responsible for carrying out RCSA, identify Key Risk Indicators (KRIs), set appropriate limits, monitor KRIs, formulate action plan in consultation with the Risk team. - The risk team shall monitor the implementation of action plan with respect to KRIs that are in breach of set limit. - The Risk team shall ensure that management level KRIs are presented before the MLRC. - MLRC shall review the management level KRIs and review action taken report where there is a breach of limit. - Identification of Fraud/other incidents to be done by all operational teams.
-Internal Audit and Risk may also identify incidents of fraud /other incidents. - Risk team shall be responsible for reviewing incidents, identifying root cause and suggest remedial steps.
+- I. The individual departments shall be responsible for carrying out RCSA, identify Key Risk Indicators (KRIs), set appropriate limits, monitor KRIs, formulate action plan in consultation with the Risk team. - II.
+The risk team shall monitor the implementation of action plan with respect to KRIs that are in breach of set limit. - III.
+The Risk team shall ensure that management level KRIs are presented before the MLRC. - IV.
+MLRC shall review the management level KRIs and review action taken report where there is a breach of limit. - V. Identification of Fraud/other incidents to be done by all operational teams.
+Internal Audit and Risk may also identify incidents of fraud /other incidents. - VI.
+Risk team shall be responsible for reviewing incidents, identifying root cause and suggest remedial steps.
 Risk team shall monitor the closure of open incidents.
-Fraud investigations are conducted by BST team; risk team shall support such investigations wherever required. - Risk team is also responsible for reporting of fraud/other incidents to the management and internal committees.
-Risk team shall also examine operational risk exposure or materialized loss in terms of its reputational impact. - Chief Compliance Officer shall be responsible for reporting fraud / other incidents to the regulator (Reserve Bank of India) as per prevailing norms/guidelines.